Frequently asked questions about health insurance

 For the Nevada individual health insurance market, average rates increased by about 4.2% in the exchange for 2022, and by an average of about 4.9% for off-exchange plans.

 This was similar to the average rate increase in 2021, when full-price premiums grew by about 4.4%.
 But premium increases had been smaller in 2020 and 2021.

 Open enrollment for 2022 health plans ran from November 1, 2021 to January 15, 2022 in Nevada.
 Enrollment during that window reached a record-high, with 101,411 people signing up for coverage during open enrollment.

 During open enrollment for 2021 coverage, 81,903 people enrolled in plans through Nevada Health Link.
 That was up from 77,410 people the year before, but still lower than enrollment had been for 2018, when 91,003 people had enrolled in plans through Nevada’s exchange.

 Nevada is one of only a handful of states where exchange enrollment increased every year from 2014 through 2018.
 In that first year, fewer than 36,000 people enrolled, and the exchange struggled with technology problems.

-Nevada’s acceptance of federal funding to expand Medicaid eligibility to 138 percent of poverty has played a significant role in reducing the state’s uninsured population.
+Nevada expanded Medicaid in 2014, which has played a significant role in reducing the state’s uninsured population.

 Read more about Medicaid expansion and eligibility for Medicaid in Nevada.